Particle reconstruction of volumetric particle image velocimetry with strategy of machine learning

 \section{Abstract}

-Three-dimensional particle reconstruction with limited two-dimensional projects is an underdetermined inverse problem that the exact solution is often difficulty to be obtained.
-In general, approximate solutions can be obtained by optimization methods.
-In the current work, a practical particle reconstruction method based on convolutional neural network (CNN) is proposed.
-The proposed technique can refine the particle reconstruction from a very coarse initial guess of particle distribution from any traditional algebraic reconstruction technique (ART) based methods.
-Compared with available ART-based algorithms, the novel technique makes significant improvements in terms of reconstruction quality and at least an order of magnitude faster with dense particle concentration. \keywords{Particle reconstruction \and Volumetric particle image velocimetry \and Convolutional neural network}
+Three-dimensional particle reconstruction with limited two-dimensional projections is an under-determined inverse problem that the exact solution is often difficult to be obtained.
+In general, approximate solutions can be obtained by iterative optimization methods.
+In the current work, a practical particle reconstruction method based on a convolutional neural network (CNN) with geometry-informed features is proposed.
+The proposed technique can refine the particle reconstruction from a very coarse initial guess of particle distribution that generated by any traditional algebraic reconstruction technique (ART) based methods.
+Compared with available ART-based algorithms, the novel technique makes significant improvements in terms of reconstruction quality, {robustness to noises}, and at least an order of magnitude faster in the offline stage. \keywords{Particle reconstruction \and Volumetric particle image velocimetry \and Convolutional neural network}